 Dungeons and raids

-Dungeons are the next quickest way of acquiring gear after crafted pieces, though you’re at the mercy of RNG and queue times.
+Dungeons are a decent way of acquiring gear after crafted pieces, though you’re at the mercy of RNG and queue times.
 Tanks and healers will have a much faster queue time than DPS, making their experience more efficient.
 It all comes down to if personal loot RNG works in your favor.
-The plus is that you can farm Normal and Heroic to your heart’s content.
-Regular Mythics are limited to one shot at loot per week, but they are also very efficient for time and ilvl.
+The plus is that you can farm Normal and Heroic to your heart’s content through, while regular Mythics are limited to one shot at loot per week, but they are also very efficient for time and ilvl.
 Doing a Mythic +0 “world tour” — completing every dungeon on Mythic — is popular for this reason.

 - Queue at 320 ilvl